Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 An if statement enables you to execute a set of statements in your code based on the result of a condition.
 This condition must always evaluate to a boolean or a Boolean value.

 ![if1.png](images/if1.png)

+A common if statement looks like the following code:

 ```java
 boolean condition = true;
 if (condition)  {